zhaoj29/Usernames/README.md

 Driver.java = driver code for testing

-User.java = all the underlying stuff
+User.java = all the underlying stuff for storing in a database.
+Uses SQL commands to update the data.

+App.java = writing user info to a json file.